-- offering students assignments that advance the goals noted above. - designing meaningful assessments appropriate to the various sub-fields of the discipline. - supporting students through internships, study abroad and other experiential assignments. - requiring a high quality senior writing assignment by which students demonstrate their written and analytical capabilities and which is reviewed critically by a faculty member. - engaging students in individual research projects around student interests (where appropriate). - supporting students with diverse or international backgrounds to find suitable mentors.
+- offering students assignments that advance the goals noted above. - designing meaningful assessments appropriate to the various sub-fields of the discipline. - supporting students through internships, study abroad and other experiential assignments. - Requiring the completion of a high-quality senior writing assignment where students demonstrate their written and analytical capabilities and is reviewed critically by a faculty member.

+- Working with students in individual research projects centered around student interests (when appropriate). - supporting students with diverse or international backgrounds to find suitable mentors.